adarsh8052/Medicine-Recommendation-System/README.md

 # Medicine Recommendation System

-A web application that uses machine learning to predict diseases based on symptoms and recommend medications, precautions, workouts, and dietary suggestions.
+A web application that uses machine learning to predict diseases based on symptoms and recommend medications, precautions, dietary and workouts suggestions.

 ## Overview